 This footage captured blood dripping down the arm of the recruit within the mass jet injection line.

 1988 Air Force Military Training Center – Lackland AFB

 This footage shows recruits receiving three vaccinations via jet injectors.
 The vaccinator administers a vaccination while looking away.
-Clearly he is not paying attention, as show in the screenshot below.
+Clearly he is not paying attention, as shown in the screenshot below.

 1989 Army Training Center – Fort Jackson

 1989-1990 Army Training Center – Fort Sill